Old National Bancorp (ONB) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for ONB stocks, with UBS repeating the rating for ONB by listing it as a “Buy.”
 The predicted price for ONB in the upcoming period, according to UBS is $15.50 based on the research report published on July 10, 2023 of the current year 2023.

-During the last 5 trading sessions, ONB rose by +1.97%, which changed the moving average for the period of 200-days by -6.36% in comparison to the 20-day moving average, which settled at $16.21.
-In addition, Old National Bancorp saw -4.95% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ONB fell by -6.50%, which changed the moving average for the period of 200-days by -16.20% in comparison to the 20-day moving average, which settled at $16.65.
+In addition, Old National Bancorp saw -11.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ONB starting from Moran John V, who purchase 2,500 shares at the price of $19.85 back on May 09.
-After this action, Moran John V now owns 2,500 shares of Old National Bancorp, valued at $49,625 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ONB starting from SCUDDER MICHAEL L, who sale 50,000 shares at the price of $16.81 back on Aug 11.
+After this action, SCUDDER MICHAEL L now owns 215,796 shares of Old National Bancorp, valued at $840,500 using the latest closing price.

-Ryan James C III, the CHIEF EXECUTIVE OFFICER of Old National Bancorp, purchase 8,200 shares at $12.22 during a trade that took place back on May 04, which means that Ryan James C III is holding 625,066 shares at $100,203 based on the most recent closing price.
+Moran John V, the EVP, CHIEF STRATEGY OFFICER of Old National Bancorp, purchase 2,500 shares at $19.85 during a trade that took place back on May 09, which means that Moran John V is holding 2,500 shares at $49,625 based on the most recent closing price.

 Stock Fundamentals for ONB